 - They are no good at long range

-The first one is a 5-minute fix but the second needs addressing.
-I’ll recommend you to get an optical scope as it will save you a lot of frustration if you’re into longer ranges.
+The first one is a 5-minute fix, but the second needs addressing.
+I recommend getting an optical scope, as it will save you a lot of frustration if you’re into longer ranges.

-The shooting experience is good overall, not exceptional.
+The shooting experience is good overall but not exceptional.
 There are decent vibrations, controllable recoil even on full-auto, and overall satisfaction when pulling the trigger.
-Any beginner will love shooting this AEG, 5-stars here.
+Any beginner will love shooting this AEG, 5 start here.

 There are three standard fire settings:

 There’s no burst option, sadly.
-I’d recommend fully upgrading the rifle’s gearbox and using the semi-auto setting as much as you can since it is the most accurate and extends battery.
+I recommend fully upgrading the rifle’s gearbox and using the semi-auto setting as much as possible since it is the most accurate and extends the battery.